ycpcs/cs201-fall2014/lectures/lecture11.md

 For example, the built-in implementation of the **compareTo** method in the **String** class is case-sensitive, so the string "YCP" compares as less than "ycp".
 (This is because upper-case letters have lower character codes than lower-case letters.)

 We can define a case-insensitive sort order with a comparator.
-A comparator class is one which implements the **java.util.Comparator\<E\>** interface:
+A comparator class is one which implements the **java.util.Comparator&lt;E&gt;** interface:

 {% highlight java %}
 public class CaseInsensitiveStringComparator implements Comparator<String> {